 2. Chase Freedom®

-This card offers 0% introductory APR for 15 months on purchases and balance transfers, after which the APR jumps up to a variable 13.99% to 22.99%.
+This card offers 0% introductory APR for 15 months on purchases and balance transfers.
 This is a great card for a big purchase up front, since it offers a $100 bonus after you spend $500 on purchases within three months of opening your account.
 You can get another $25 bonus by adding an authorized user within 3 months of your account opening.

 Cash Back Rewards: This card also offers 5% cash back rewards in rotating categories year-round.
 Then, you’ll get unlimited 1% cash back on all other purchases.
 You can also use the online Shop through Chase® program to earn a cash back boost.